 At the Access to Medicine Foundation, we support and advise global health leaders in making critical policy decisions.
 Our analyses of industry behaviour reveal opportunities for policy-makers to influence and shape the actions of essential healthcare companies.
 As an independent, trusted voice, we facilitate multistakeholder dialogue to build consensus and amplify positive change.

 “The Access to Medicine Foundation’s research sheds light on issues that would otherwise remain underreported when it comes to the pharma industry and access to medicine and vaccines.
-This research informs priority setting and policy interventions based on the identified gaps.”all endorsements
+This research informs priority setting and policy interventions based on the identified gaps.”

 How we engage with governments and policy-makers